bencyna/my-portfolio/README.md

   ## License

-  This project is covered under the BSD License
+  This project is covered under the MIT License

   ## Contributing